Hamdija Pozderac

-Hamdija Pozderac (15 January 1924 – 6 April 1988) was a Yugoslav Muslim communist politician from SR Bosnia and Herzegovina.
+Hamdija Pozderac (15 January 1924 – 6 April 1988) was a Yugoslav Bosniak communist politician from SR Bosnia and Herzegovina.
 He was the 4th President of the People's Assembly of SR Bosnia and Herzegovina from 1971 to 1974.
 Pozderac was also a member of the Presidency of Yugoslavia for SR Bosnia and Herzegovina from 1986 to 1987, and served as President of the League of Communists of Bosnia and Herzegovina from 1982 to 1984.
 He was forced to resign from politics due to a corruption scandal in September 1987.

 Pozderac was considered one of the most influential and powerful politicians in Bosnia and Herzegovina during the communist era.
 His removal from the political scene in the late 1980s is today considered one of the most controversial events that preceded the Bosnian War.
 Pozderac was removed due to the Agrokomerc Affair of 1987, which the Yugoslav press compared to the American Watergate scandal.